biocodellc/biocode-lims/readme.md

 # Biocode LIMS

-The Biocode LIMS is a Geneious plugin that was developed as part of the [Moorea Biocode Project](http://mooreabiocode.org).
-It comprises everything you need to manage your lab and sequence analysis workflows.
+The Biocode LIMS is a Geneious plugin that comprises everything you need to manage your lab and sequence analysis workflows.
+For information on how to use the Biocode LIMS and to download the plugin visit our [Wiki Page](https://github.com/biocodellc/biocode-lims/).

-### Biocode LIMS Server
-The Biocode LIMS server is an extension to the original LIMS that adds security, user management, access control and the ability to offload tasks from the Geneious client.

-The server needs to be deployed in a compatible Java Web Application server and acts as a middle man between the client and the LIMS database.
-The client communicates with the server using a REST interface.
-By providing this interface rather than a proprietary one, there is the possibility of other future clients outside of the Geneious software package.

-It is currently in active development and has not been released yet.

 ## Useful Information
 * Official releases are available from the [official website](https://github.com/biocodellc/biocode-lims/releases)